apache/flink/docs/getting-started/walkthroughs/python_table_api.md

 ## Setting up a Python Project

-You can begin by creating a Python project and installing the PyFlink package.
+You can begin by creating a Python project and installing the PyFlink package following the [installation guide]({{ site.baseurl }}/dev/table/python/installation.html#installation-of-pyflink).
-PyFlink is available via PyPi and can be easily installed using `pip`.

-{% highlight bash %}
-$ python -m pip install apache-flink
-{% endhighlight %}

-You can also build PyFlink from source by following the [development guide]({{ site.baseurl }}/flinkDev/building.html#build-pyflink).

 ## Writing a Flink Python Table API Program